The Ph.D. Program in English

-In the second year, students serve as teaching assistants in a survey course of British or American Literature and Culture.
-In the third and fourth years, students teach a range of courses of their own design, usually First-Year Writing and First-Year Literature Core.
-In the fourth year, students teach one course in the English major each semester, beginning with an introductory course for sophomores (Studies in Poetry or Studies in Narrative).
-In the second semester of their fourth year, students have the opportunity to design and teach an elective in their own chosen field.
+In the second year, students serve as teaching assistants in a course in British or American Literature.
+In the third and fourth years, students teach a range of courses of their own arrangement, usually First-Year Writing and First-Year Literature Core.
+In the fourth year, students teach one English Core course and one elective in their own chosen field that they design.

 The Advanced Research and Pedagogy Colloquia